divtxt/lockd/README.md

 ```
 curl -i -H "Content-Type: application/json" -X POST \
-    -d "{'name':'Foo'}" \
+    -d '{"name":"Foo"}' \
     http://127.0.0.1:8080/lock
 ```

-Try to lock it again - you should get an error (409 Conflict ?).
+Try to lock the same name again and you should get an error (409 Conflict ?).

 To check if an entry is locked: